harlyq/aframe-harlyq-components/components/aframe-mesh-particles-component/README.md

 Enable or disable spawning of particles (note existing particles will continue to for the remainder of their lifetime when **enabled** is set to `false`)

 ---
+**event** : string = ""

+a comma separated list of events to listen for.
+If event is set, then particles will not appear until a matching event is received

+---
 **instances**: selector = ""

 A selector for the entities with **instance** components to use for this particle system.
 Multiple instances will be shared evenly amongst this particle system.
 If **instances** is not set, then use the **instance** component on this entity.
 An error occurs if an instance cannot be found and no particles are generated.